AmBadAl/Econometrics-Project/README.md

 # Econometrics-Project
-Analysis of the interest rate and GDP effects on different sector indices using a regression model
+Analysis of the interest rate and GDP effects on different sectors in the stock market